nais/deploy/README.md

 ```

 ## Running locally

+For a combination of more tools running locally ([hookd](https://github.com/nais/deploy), [Console frontend](https://github.com/nais/console-frontend) and more), check out the [nais/features-dev](https://github.com/nais/features-dev) repo.

 ### Postgres
 Start the database by running `docker-compose up`.
 This will start an empty local database.
 When you start `hookd`, the schema will be patched to current version.